ThemisVasilakos/Dog-Dating-Site/Backend/README.md

 Made for a University Project

-## Authentication and authorization is done with jwt tokens and hibernate as an orm tool with MySQL as the database.
+## Authentication and authorization is done with jwt and hibernate as an orm tool with MySQL as the database.

 ## Backed endpoints:
 ### `pugme/login` - post